A-Z of Costa Rica

 Some properties stand head-and-shoulders above the rest – in this case, literally.
 Finca Rosa Blanca is situated high up on a hill in the midst of a coffee plantation.
 Its central valley location puts you within easy reach of volcanoes, cloud forests and national parks.
 Each of the property’s thirteen suites is full of charm and character, decorated with patterned tiles and bucolic murals.
 Many grant you views over the gorgeously green surrounds.
 This is a dream choice for coffee lovers on a Costa Rican holiday.

 Gallo pinto – or spotted rooster – isn’t just the name Costa Ricans give to a particularly colourful cockerel.
 It’s also the name lent to an age-old staple of Costa Rican cuisine, consisting of rice and black beans.
 It’s a versatile base, and you’ll often find a range of ingredients thrown in the mix, including lashings of Salsa Lizano (the Costa Rican equivalent of Worcestershire sauce).
-We ate Gallo Pinto nearly every day for breakfast during my recent visit here.

 The conquistadors were far from the first to settle in what is now Costa Rica.
 Before the arrival of the Spanish, the land was populated by a wide variety of indigenous peoples.
 To this day, about 2.4 per cent of Costa Ricans identify as members of these ancient tribal groups, with many keeping the old traditions alive.

 J for Jungle